-Aquamarine Treatment & Enhancements
+Aquamarine Treatment and Enhancement

 Aquamarine in History

 The name aquamarine has a Latin origin - "aqua"' meaning sea and "mare" meaning water.
-According to legend, aquamarine originated in the treasure chest of mermaids and since then has been associated with the ocean.
+According to legend, aquamarine originated in the treasure chests of mermaids and since has been associated with the ocean.
 Greek sailors wore aquamarines as amulets to please the Sea God, Neptune (or Poseidon).
-This gem was considered sacred to him.
+This gemstone was considered highly sacred to him.
 The Sumerians, Egyptians, and Hebrews also admired and valued aquamarine greatly.
 It was a symbol of happiness and everlasting youth.

-- It is said to help in overcoming depression, grief and phobias.
+Aquamarines help in overcoming depression, grief and phobias.
 Aquamarine is also believed to help cure insomnia.

-- The name of the mineral family of aquamarine is beryl, which makes it the sister to emeralds.
+The name of the mineral family of aquamarine is beryl, which makes it the sister to emeralds.

-- A lesser known modern fact is that Beryl is the state mineral of New Hampshire, and that Aquamarine is the official stone of the state of Colorado.
+A lesser known modern fact is that Beryl is the state mineral of New Hampshire, and that Aquamarine is the official stone of the state of Colorado.

 Aquamarine is the birthstone for the month of March, as well as the stone for zodiac signs Scorpio and Pisces.